nullgemm/globuf/readme.md

 ## Contributing
 Here's what you can do:
- - `Windows` Hide the mouse pointer when initializing the resize hack
- - `Windows` Fix the flickering when resizing with d2d1
  - `Windows` Fix the window restoration from minimized state being impossible
  - `Windows` Free the resources on exit
  - `Windows` Perform the final cleanup